The Damascus junior high girls basketball team dealt its archrival a 24-22 loss Monday

 Lawson also contributed a big second half deuce and played solid defense down the stretch.

-Page 3 of 3 - "It all starts with those two girls," Coach Patrisso said with a big smile.
+"It all starts with those two girls," Coach Patrisso said with a big smile.
 "Shelby and Emma are always hustling.
 They dive on the floor for loose balls and never give an inch."